ghicheon/CarND-Behavioral-Cloning-P3/writeup_report.md

 flipped image...
 ![alt text][flipped_image]

 I also used early stopping and checkpoint of keras.
-I could save training time  because I don't need to calculate the number of epoches.
+I could save training time  because I don't need to calculate the number of epoches by hand.
-But I experienced the validation loss was decreased after many epoches.
+But I experienced that sometimes the validation loss was decreased after many epoches.
 Because of this, I set "patience" parameter to 5.
 At first, Preprocessing time took lots of time because my system doesn't have enough memory.
 Thanks to generator, I could figure out this problem.
-I draw the history graph using traing loss and validation loss.
-Final validation loss is 0.03348 at 7 epoch.
+I draw the history graph using traing loss and validation loss.   the lowest validation loss is 0.03348 at 7 epoch.

 ![alt text][history_image]